Ferchojrjose/.Net-basic/README.md

-# net-basic
+# Tecnología .Net Microsoft
- Aprendiendo a utilizar .Net
+ Aprendiendo a utilizar .Net de microsoft